Details

 Admission Requirements

 Must have completed a high school diploma with a minimum 79% GPA.
-Prerequisite subject is mathematics.
+Mathematics is a prerequisite; assumed knowledge includes mathematics advanced, biology, and chemistry.
+Physics is recommended.

 Your most recent studies will be assessed in terms of your grades.
 If you have not completed the necessary prerequisite subjects in your post-secondary studies, your high school transcripts will then be assessed for prerequisite subjects.
 Applicants are assessed on a case-by-case basis.

 There are no posted minimums for university applicants.
-Based on previous OzTREKK applications, the minimum average for admission is a cumulative GPA of roughly 2.7 / 4.0 (approximately 70%).
+Based on previous OzTREKK applications, the minimum average for admission is a cumulative GPA of roughly 2.7/4.0.

 Please note meeting the minimum entry requirements does not guarantee entry.